How to teach students to find text evidence

 As part of the new Break It Down, students will be presented with a set of questions that prompts them to search for and cite text evidence after each video they’re assigned.
 Break It Down combines multiple-choice questions, an evidence selection tool, and open-ended questions to encourage deeper engagement and student comphrension with Flocabulary videos.
 As part of this experience, students will be asked to select a clip from the video to support the answers they’ve provided and submit it for review.
 This is a process most young people are familiar with, from editing their own videos on a smartphone.

 The Break It Down feature asks students, for example, to name the main topic from Oceans.
 No real surprise here.
 The main topic of the Oceans video is… oceans.
 But there’s more.
 The Break It Down tool instructs students to select a clip from the Flocabulary Oceans video that supports their answer choice.
-They get to scrub through the video to find evidence that supports their claim.
+They get to scrub through the video when citing evidence from the text to support their claim.
 It’s like inviting students to say, this is what I think, and the evidence is right here in the text!

 Encourage students to reflect by making their own argument with evidence